Pros and Cons of Eating Duck Eggs vs Chicken Eggs

 article image

 Chicken eggs are the most consumed eggs all around the world.
-It’s good, it’s healthy, it’s easy.
-But some people, out of curiosity or nutritional reason, might be interested in trying some other type of eggs, like duck eggs.
+They are good, healthy, and easy.
+But some people, out of curiosity, nutritional reasons, or to diversify their egg sources might be interested in trying some other type of eggs, like duck eggs.
 Switching to duck eggs can give your boring breakfast routine a refreshing change.
 Plus, duck eggs are more versatile than you realize at first glance.

 Following is a look at the pros and cons of eating duck eggs vs the more conventional chicken eggs.